 In the virtual hackathon Think Rural, Think Digital, Think Ahead! participants between 18 and 35 years old were welcome to find innovative solutions for a swift post-covid recovery of the North Atlantic region.

 The region is characterized by its rural areas, sparsely populated communities, long distances, and challenges in delivery of services.
 These everyday challenges have become even more visible throughout the pandemic.
 At the same time one of the major income sources in the region, the tourism industry, has vanished, and left thousands without a job.

 Digital health in rural areas

-The hackathon will address the issues that people living in rural areas in the North Atlantic face when it comes to getting essential medical help, both during and after a pandemic.
-Many people also lack access to or skills to use digital tools, which is a challenge that should be addressed as well.
+The hackathon addressed the issues that people living in rural areas in the North Atlantic face when it comes to getting essential medical help, both during and after a pandemic.
+Many people also lack access to or skills to use digital tools, which is a challenge that was addressed as well.

 Post-covid recovery in rural tourism

 One of the key economic sectors and significant sources of income, jobs, and cultural exchange in the North Atlantic region, is tourism.
 This sector has largely disappeared through the pandemic which has had significant economic and social consequences for these regions.
 Travel restrictions, hesitation to travel, and environmental concerns all played a role in the industry’s sudden decline, and many of these issues will not be gone when the pandemic is over.

-The hackathon participants will need to come up with ideas to revive and renew the tourism industry post-pandemic, making it more resilient and sustainable.
+The hackathon participants needed to come up with ideas to revive and renew the tourism industry post-pandemic, making it more resilient and sustainable.
 A green and sustainable tourism industry is vital to secure the Nordic region is to achieve its goal of becoming the most sustainable and integrated region in the world by 2030.
-This could create sustainable jobs, protect the environment, and secure cultural exchanges.
-Emphasis will be put on the ideas with potential for creating jobs — and particularly long-term jobs — in the region, preferably on a longer basis.
+This could create sustainable jobs, promote environmental protection and encourage cultural exchange.
+Hackathon participants were encourage to come up with ideas that had the potential for creating jobs — and particularly long-term jobs — in the region, preferably on a longer basis.

-Individuals in the age range of 18-35 years who reside in the North Atlantic region can apply to participate in the event.
+Individuals in the age range of 18-35 years who reside in the North Atlantic region could apply to participate in the event.
 The North Atlantic region comprises of the following geography:

 - Faroe Islands